 3.3 V pin: The 3.3V pin generates an output voltage of 3.3v.

-- There are 20 digital I/O pins on the Arduino Micro board that can be used as an input or output.
+- 20 digital I/O pins on the Arduino Micro board can be used as an input or output.
 They operate at 5 volts.

 - The Arduino Micro digital pins can read one of the two states: when the electric signal is present and when it is absent.
 This kind of input is usually known as digital (or binary) and these states are referred to as HIGH and LOW or 1 and 0.